AMWA-TV/info-004/docs/Example HOWTO.md

 ;; MSG SIZE  rcvd: 243
 ```

-## Backing Up DNS (BIND) Servers
+## Providing Back-up DNS (BIND) Servers

-To provide resilience, a secondary DNS server and a secondary RDS server should be provisioned. end-points should have both DNS IP addresses configured, allowing them to use the backup DNS server, if the primary is no longer available.
+To provide resilience, a secondary DNS server and a secondary RDS server should be provisioned. end-points should have both DNS IP addresses configured, allowing them to use the secondary DNS server, if the primary is no longer available.

 BIND allows primary / secondary pairing, so that the zones and hosts configuration can be automatically updated on the secondary device, reducing the amount of duplication.